cafalchio/recipes-book/README.md

     PEP8 Validator - used for validating the python code HTML - W3C HTML Validator - used for validating the HTML Firefox Dev Tools - For Debugging
+    Chromium - Lighthouse testing
+    ElephantSQL - For database hosting

 ## Python Packages
 # Testing
 # Deployment

+    Deploy on Heroku

+    Create Pipfile

+    In the terminal enter the command  pip3 freeze --local > requirements.txt, and a file with all requirements will be created.

+    Deployment on Heroku
+        Create a database in ElephantSQL (https://www.elephantsql.com/)
+        Go to the Heroku website (https://www.heroku.com/)
+        Login to Heroku and choose Create App
+        Click New and Create a new app
+        Choose a name and select your location
+        Go to the Settings tab
+        Reveal Config Vars and add your Cloudinary, Database URL, Secret key and PORT.
+        Navigate to the Deploy tab
+        Click on Connect to Github and search for your repository Go to the Deploy tab.
+        Deploy :)

 ## Deploy on Heroku
 # Credits
 # Acknowledgements